Paternity Leave and Pay

 Some workers who are not entitled to paternity leave can still be entitled to SPP if they are an “employed earner” and meet the conditions of entitlement to leave other than being an employee.
 So if you are an agency worker and you have earned on average at least the lower earnings limit for National Insurance in the eight weeks ending with and including the 15th week before the baby is due, you would qualify for SPP

-In order to claim SPP, you must give notice to your employer by the end of the 15th week before the due date stating that you are the child’s father or mother’s partner, that you will be responsible for the child’s upbringing, and that you are taking leave to care for the child or to support the mother in caring for the child.
+In order to claim SPP, you must give notice to your employer/agency by the end of the 15th week before the due date stating that you are the child’s father or mother’s partner, that you will be responsible for the child’s upbringing, and that you are taking leave to care for the child or to support the mother in caring for the child.

 If your employer decides you are not entitled to SPP, they should give you a written decision within 28 days of your notice (see below).
 If they do not give you a decision, or you think the decision is wrong, you can ask HMRC to make a decision for you.
 For more information, see our article on what to do if my employer does not give me statutory pay?